quocvuongdn/couchbase-lib-for-ci/README.md

 1. Copy sub-folders to application of CodeIgniter project
 2. Run demo in controller file (cb_test.php)

-*If you have any question or issue, please add it to project, I will update when I available.*

 ### Available methods
 - set
 - get